varun404/Tensorflow_Chatbot/README.md

 # Tensorflow_Chatbot
-This repository contains the code for a general purpose chatbot built using the seq2seq model.
-It is a well commented code , hence all the required explanation has been  provided in good detail.
+This repository contains the code for a general purpose chatbot built using the seq2seq model.The explanation has been  provided in good detail in the code.
-The chatbot can also be trained on other data as required.
+The chatbot can also be trained on other data.

 The process was divided into 3 parts
 1. Data preprocessing